mbernste/mbernste.github.io/_posts/2021-03-04-three_strategies_cell_type_cataloging.md

 The benefit to this approach is that there is no need to come to a consenus on how to define a particular cell type.
 Just pick your own!
 However, without a common language for defining the cell states that they are using to define their cell types, this framework can easily suffer from the problem that two scientists might be using the same term to discuss two different cell types!
 This happens all the time.
 For example, when two scientists use two different sets of marker genes to label cell types in a single-cell RNA-seq dataset they are likely choosing different subsets of the cellular state space.
 Just take a look at the [CellMarker database](https://academic.oup.com/nar/article/47/D1/D721/5115823), a database of literature curated marker genes and you will see that there are often multiple sets of marker genes used to define the same cell type.
 In computer science parlance, the cell type names are [overloaded](https://en.wikipedia.org/wiki/Function_overloading).

-[Garnett](https://www.nature.com/articles/s41592-019-0535-3) is a cell type classification tool that embraces this idea.
+[Garnett](https://www.nature.com/articles/s41592-019-0535-3) is a cell type classification tool that, in some sense, embraces this idea.
 They have a model [zoo](https://cole-trapnell-lab.github.io/garnett/classifiers/) where you can deposit your pre-trained classifiers that have been trained on data that was labelled based on your own, personal cell type definitions.
 Moreover, they provide a markdown language in which you define your cell types, and your cell type hierarchy based on your own choice of marker genes.

 Crowdsourcing
 ----------------------